IBM/audioset-classification/README.md

 * Replace the `api_key_id` and `secret_api_key_id` fields in the [training-runs.yml](training-runs.yml) file with your credentials as mentioned in the pre-requisites step.

-* Run the below code on the terminal to start training
+* Run the below code on the terminal to start training:

 ```
 $ bx ml train audioset_classify.zip training-runs.yml
 ```